War Memorials in Surrey Heath

 St. Tarcisius Church is itself a memorial to Catholic Officers who lost their lives in the First World War.
 Their names are inscribed inside the church.

-The memorial for the former St. George's Church, Camberley is in store at St. Michael's, Camberley.
+The memorial for the former St. George's Church, Camberley is in store at St. Michael's Church, Camberley.

 There is a small memorial plaque inside Camberley Post Office naming postal workers who died in active service in the First World War.